CarpeOssa/what_the_snake/README.md

 Inspired by the fictional COBRA organization from G.I.
 Joe and the conservation legacy of Steve Irwin.
 Created for academic purposes at University of Oklahoma Polytechnic Institute.

+## Design Credits

+The background image used in this project was custom illustrated by the project author in a **Dark Art Nouveau** style.
+It incorporates organic motifs and structured symmetry to reflect the natural themes of the database.

+The piece is signed under the artist’s name, **CarpeOssa**, and was designed specifically for this application.
+Please do not reuse or republish the artwork without permission.